pkgeo-org/hydeout/_posts/2018-05-06-VectorTileWorkshop-Windows10.md

 ## 1. Enable Hyper-V in Windows ##
 + __Requires Windows 10 Pro  or Enterprise__
 + [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/) provides hardware virtualization support in Windows
-+ Open a PowerShell terminal window as Adminstrator
++ Open a PowerShell terminal window as Administrator
 + To enable Hyper-V temporarily, enter the following command at the Power Shell prompt

     `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V –All`